CiscoDevNet/ansible-meraki/README.md

 # cisco.meraki Ansible Collection

+**Announcement:* Cisco has announced an [official Ansible collection for Meraki](https://github.com/meraki/dashboard-api-ansible).
+On May 1, 2024, this repository will be archived and no longer maintained.

 Ansible collection for managing and automating Cisco Meraki network environments.

 See the CHANGELOG.md file for details of updates in each release.